Miki-AG/sanity-11ty-bootstrap/README.md

 This starter lets you manage a CMS locally and build your site with it.
 You can create and update landing pages through a simple web interface, and 11ty rebuilds the site automatically.
-It goes beyond plain markdown by supporting Sanity’s content blocks, so you can design rich, flexible pages while keeping full control of your content and code.
+It goes beyond plain markdown by supporting Sanity’s Portable Text content blocks, so you can design rich, flexible pages while keeping full control of your content and code.

 It comes with a set of scripts to quickly generate and run a new web project using Sanity.io as a local headless CMS, 11ty as a static site generator, and Bootstrap for styling.

+Blocks included (Portable Text-ready):
+- heroCover: headline, rich lead, background image, buttons
+- featuresGrid: columns with icon/Bootstrap Icon title + text
+- cardsGrid: album-like cards with image, title, rich text, link
+- pricingTable: plans with price/period, rich features, CTA
+- faqAccordion: collapsible Q&A using Bootstrap Accordion
+- ctaBanner: compact call-to-action banner with variants
+- imageWithCaption: figure with alt + caption
+- twoColumnText: two rich-text columns

+Global content:
+- Header (navbar) and Footer are managed centrally via a single "Site Settings" document in Sanity and rendered automatically on every page.

 ## Requirements